How do I create a SQL Server Always On availability group cluster in the AWS Cloud?

 2. Choose Instances from the navigation pane, and then select your EC2 cluster instance.

-4. Choose the Interface ID elastic network interface.
+4. Under Network interfaces, choose the Interface ID elastic network interface.

-6. Choose Assign new IP.
+6. Choose the arrow next to the network interface ID to expand the window, and then choose Assign new IP address.
 You can select a specific IP or leave the field as Auto-assign.
 Repeat this step to add a second new IP.

 8. Repeat steps 1-7 for the other EC2 instance that will participate in the cluster.